 Central Park is a large green zone right in the centre of Jaipur that offers city dwellers a spot for a moment of respite.
 Conceptualised and built by the Jaipur Development Authority, it is Jaipur’s largest park.
 It houses a lush garden, the Polo Ground and a golf club.
 However, the highlight of the park is India’s first all-day-and-all-night monumental National Flag which also happens to be the country’s tallest flagpole.

 At a mere ten-minute walk through the cobbled streets of Amber lies the Anokhi Museum of Hand Printing.
 Located in a magnificently restored haveli (mansion), the museum displays a varied selection of block-printed textiles alongside images, tools and related objects – all chosen to provide an in-depth look into the complexity of this ancient tradition.

 The Krishna temple is a rare spire-less temple and houses the idol of Govind Devji that Sawai Jai Singh brought from Vrindavan.
-The deity, worshipped by the erstwhile royal family, is also revered by the Hindus in Jaipur and nearby areas.
+The deity, worshipped by the erstwhile royal family, is also revered by the the locals in the area.